 My country friend observed maybe the crow was the ghost of some former inmate, a guy whose death had never been avenged, who had been knocked off by Roger Rogerson back in the day when Rogerson did time in Darlinghurst Goal.
 So the crow persists.
 Unweary cipher.

-from the David Attenborough school of natural history, Darlinghurst division
+from the David Attenborough school of natural history, Darlinghurst division, MG

 stay lively xx